ginolhac/chip-seq/docs/chip-seq.md

 ## Fetch data

-Make sure you are in `/scratch/users/username/snakemake-chip-seq/`, then copy the  4fastq files:
+Make sure you are in `/scratch/users/username/snakemake-chip-seq/`, then copy the 4 fastq files:

 ```bash
 mkdir data